Effective Field Theory for Leptoquarks: SCET formalism for the scalar leptoquark

 \section{\boldmath SCET formalism for the scalar leptoquark $S_1(3,1,-\frac{1}{3})$}

-The scalar leptoquark $S_1$ is a color triplet, an $SU(2)_L$ singlet and has hypercharge $Y=-1/3$.
-It couples to SM particles similarly to a right handed down type quark.
-This particular leptoquark has been studied as a viable solution both to the flavour anomalies and the $(g-2)_{\mu}$ anomaly.
-Note that its quantum numbers allow the $S_1$ to couple in operators that would induce proton decays though we neglect those operators here.
-In literature they are usually suppressed assuming the realization of certain symmetries such as Peccei-Quinn symetry or other discrete symmetries \cite{Bauer:2015knc,Bajc:2005zf,Cox:2016epl}.
+The scalar leptoquark $S_1$ is a color triplet, an $SU(2)_L$ singlet and has hypercharge $Y=-\frac13$.
+It thus shares the transformation properties of a right-handed down quark.
+This particular leptoquark has been studied as a viable solution both to the flavor anomalies and the $(g-2)_\mu$ anomaly \cite{Bauer:2015knc}.
+In principle, its quantum numbers allow the $S_1$ to couple to operators which can induce proton decay.
+In the literature, such operators are usually avoided by assuming the realization of certain symmetries, such as Peccei--Quinn symmetry or other discrete symmetries \cite{Bajc:2005zf,Cox:2016epl}.